NMonKLabs77/Blitz2/README.md

 Test- Results after redeploying:

-I redeployed the application which is not running on a t2.2xlarge instance and gave it a stress test.
+I redeployed the application which is now running on a t2.2xlarge instance and gave it a stress test.
 It was not affected one bit.

 ## 5. Monitoring and Log Information